England | Scotland | Wales | Northern Ireland | Ireland

 We have recently agreed to work with the Ulster University to provide a clinical attachment for their new Physician’s Associate (PA) post graduate course.

-We are delighted to have Miss Rebecca Lawson as our very first PA trainee.
-She will be learning with all members of our team including the Doctors and the Practice Nurses.
-We would like to thank you in anticipation of your help in providing her with a varied clinical experience over the next 2 years.
+We are a teaching practice for PA trainees.
+Trainees will be learning with all members of our team including the Doctors and the Practice Nurses.
+We would like to thank you in anticipation of your help in providing them with a varied clinical experience over the next 2 years.

 As always you will be informed when your health care professional is working with a student and we do appreciate that there may be times when you would prefer not to have a student involved in your consultation and we will understand if you decline.